maxmarsc/lv2-cpp-tools-gui-less/README.md

 # lv2-c++-tools (without lv2gui)
-This repository contains a dead simple copy of the original [lv2-c++-tools](https://ll-plugins.nongnu.org/hacking.html) package without the `lv2gui` package.
-I made this because I didn't found how to build the package without `lv2gui` and I needed to build it from scratch.
+This repository contains a dead simple copy of the original [lv2-c++-tools](https://ll-plugins.nongnu.org/hacking.html) but only containing the source code for the `lv2plugin` library.
+Everything else has been removed.

+**It cannot build lv2gui, peg and paq**

 ## LV2-C++-TOOLS
 This software package contains libraries and programs that should make